infinite-cat/recap.dev-docs/docs/tracing-your-application.md

 - [ExpressJS](/docs/tracing/express-application).
 That includes any technologies based on ExpressJS.
 - [NestJS](/docs/tracing/nestjs-application).
 NestJS is based on ExpressJS but recap.dev goes a step further and provides an even deeper integration for the NestJS-based applications.

-If your favorite technology is not supported feel free to [contact us](/contact-us) and we'll see what can be done.
+If your favorite technology is not supported please [contact us](/contact-us), and we'll see what we could do.